opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

 we identify the following gaps:

-[L3VPN-HS-GAP1] No means to disable layer 2 semantic of Neutron networks
+* **[L3VPN-HS-GAP1] No means to disable layer 2 semantic of Neutron networks**
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

   Neutron networks were originally designed to represent layer 2 broadcast domains.
 As such, all ports connected to a network are in principle inter-connected on layer 2 (not considering security rules here).
 In contrast, in order to realize L3VPN use cases such as the hub-and-spoke topology, connectivity among ports must be controllable on a per port basis on layer 3.

   There are ongoing efforts to relax this design assumption, for instance by means of routed networks ([NEUTRON-ROUTED-NETWORKS]_).
 In a routed network, a Neutron network is a layer 3 domain which is composed of multiple layer 2 segments.
 A routed network only provides layer 3 connectivity across segments, but layer 2 connectivity across segments is **optional**.
 This means, depending on the particular networking backend and segmentation technique used, there might be layer 2 connectivity across segments or not.
 A new flag ``l2_adjacency`` indicates whether or not a user can expect layer 2 connectivity or not across segments.

   This flag, however, is ready-only and cannot be used to overwrite or disable the layer 2 semantics of a Neutron network.

-[L3VPN-HS-GAP2] No port-association available in the BGPVPN project yet
+* **[L3VPN-HS-GAP2] No port-association available in the BGPVPN project yet**
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

   Due to gap [L3VPN-HS-GAP1], the [BGPVPN]_ project was not yet able to implement the concept of a port association.
 A port association would allow to associate individual ports with VRFs and thereby control layer 3 connectivity on a per port basis.

   The workflow described above intents to mimic port associations by means of separate Neutron networks.
 Hence, the resulting workflow is overly complicated and not intuitive by requiring to create additional Neutron entities (networks) which are not present in the target topology.
 Moreover, creating large numbers of Neutron networks limits scalability.

   Port associations are on the road map of the [BGPVPN]_ project, however, no design that overcomes the problems outlined above has been specified yet.
   Consequently, the time-line for this feature is unknown.

   As a result, creating a clean Hub-and-Spoke topology is current not yet supported by the [BGPVPN]_ API.

-[L3VPN-HS-GAP3] No support for static routes in the BGPVPN project yet
+* **[L3VPN-HS-GAP3] No support for static routes in the BGPVPN project yet**
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

   In order to realize the hub-and-spoke use case, a static route is needed to attract the traffic at the hub to the corresponding VNF (direct traffic to the firewall).
 Support for static routes in the BGPVPN project is available for the router association by means of the Neutron router extra routes feature.
 However, there is no support for static routes for network and port associations yet.

   Design work for supporting static routes for network associations has started, but no final design has been proposed yet.

 ..
 ..
-[L3VPN-HS-GAP4] Creating a clean hub-and-spoke topology is current not yet supported by the NETWORKING-SFC API.
+L3VPN-HS-GAP4 Creating a clean hub-and-spoke topology is current not yet supported by the NETWORKING-SFC API.
 ..
-[Georg: We need to look deeper into SFC before we can substantiate our claim]
+[Georg: We need to look deeper into SFC before we can substantiate our claim] ..